 As you know, on April 18, 2019 the Board of Commissioners of the Metropolitan Water Reclamation District of Greater Chicago (MWRD) adopted Ordinance O19-003 entitled Office of the Independent Inspector General (MWRD OIIG Ordinance) that has been designed to promote integrity and efficiency in government and provide independent oversight of the MWRD.
 Additionally, an Intergovernmental Agreement between the County of Cook and MWRD became effective by full execution of the parties on May 17, 2019 (Sec.
 II.
-Term of Agreement) thereby authorizing the OIIG to initiate operations relating to the MWRD.
-This quarterly report is written in accordance with Section 2-287 of the MWRD OIIG Ordinance to apprise you of the activities of this office during the time period beginning January 1, 2022 through March 31, 2022.
+Term of Agreement) and was extended by the MWRD on March 3, 2022 thereby authorizing the OIIG to continue operations relating to the MWRD.
+This quarterly report is written in accordance with Section 2-287 of the MWRD OIIG Ordinance to apprise you of the activities of this office during the time period beginning April 1, 2022 through June 30, 2022.